Last Updated on March 9, 2026 by Maged kamel

 The future value after 10 years=1000*(1+0.06)^10=1790.85.
 Please refer to the right-side table in the next slide image.

-This is the assigned function for the compound interest estimation, as we can see in the
+This is the assigned function for estimating compound interest.
+As we can see in the

 next slide image, we have FV(rate, nper, PV,(type)) from which we can estimate the compound interest.